Models as Approximations II: A Model-Free Theory of Parametric Regression: Appendix

 Denoting a discrepancy measure between two distributions by $D(\P,\Q)$, the intended roles of the two arguments are that $\P$ is the actual data distribution and $\Q$ is a member of a working model.
 Fisher consistency of a minimum discrepancy functional follows from the following requirements: \begin{itemize} \item[] (A)~~$D(\P,\Q) \!\ge\!
 0$ with equality iff $\P\!=\!\Q$. \end{itemize} The ``only if'' part in the second clause is essential.
 Other properties such as symmetry and triangle inequalities are not needed and would be too restrictive.

-As for the availability of plug-in estimation, it would follow from a structural property such as dependence of $D(\P,\Q)$ on $\P$ only through its expectation $\E_\P[\cdot]$, whose plug-in estimate is the empirical mean.
+As for the availability of plug-in estimation, it would follow from a structural property such as dependence of $D(\P,\Q)$ on $\P$ only through its expectation $\EP[...]$, whose plug-in estimate is the empirical mean.
 Other types of plug-in exist, for example for quantiles, in particular medians.
 Yet other cases, such as Hellinger distances, require density estimation for plug-in, which adds a layer of complexity.
-In what follows we will impose the strong condition that $D(\P,\Q)$ depends on $\P$ essentially only through $\E_\P[\cdot]$, but this requirement only concerns the part of $D(\P,\Q)$ that is relevant for minimization over working model distributions~$\Q$.
-We can use the K-L divergence as a guide: In $\KL(\P,\Q) = \E_\P[-\!\log q(Y)] - \E_\P[-\!\log p(Y)]$, the second term requires for plug-in a density estimate of $p(y)$, but this term does not depend on $\Q$, hence is irrelevant for minimization over~$\Q$.
-By analogy we impose the following structural form on the discrepancy measure: \begin{itemize} \item[] (B)~~$D(\P,\Q) ~=~ \E_\P[S(Y,\Q)] - H(\P)$ . \end{itemize} This condition, combined with condition (A), constrains $D(\P,\Q)$ to be a so-called ``{\bf Bregman divergence}''.
-The following structure falls into place: \begin{itemize} \itemsep 0.5em \item Define $S(\P,\Q) := \E_\P[S(Y,\Q)]$.
-Then $S(\P,\P) = H(\P)$ due to~(A). \item The term $S(Y,\Q)$ is a so-called ``{\bf strict proper scoring rule}'', characterized by $S(\P,\Q) \ge S(\P,\P)$, with equality iff $\P = \Q$.
+In what follows we will impose the strong condition that $D(\P,\Q)$ depends on $\P$ essentially only through $\EP[\cdot]$, but this requirement only concerns the part of $D(\P,\Q)$ that is relevant for minimization over working model distributions~$\Q$.
+We can use the K-L divergence as a guide: In

+the second term requires for plug-in a density estimate of $p(\yvec)$, but this term does not depend on $\Q$, hence is irrelevant for minimization over~$\Q$.
+By analogy we impose the following structural form on the discrepancy measure: \begin{itemize} \item[] (B)~~$D(\P,\Q) ~=~ \EP[S(\Yvec,\Q)] - H(\P)$ . \end{itemize} This condition, combined with condition (A), constrains $D(\P,\Q)$ to be a so-called ``{\bf Bregman divergence}''.
+The following structure falls into place: \begin{itemize} \itemsep 0.5em \item Define $S(\P,\Q) = \EP[S(\Yvec,\Q)]$.
+Then $S(\P,\P) = H(\P)$ due to~(A). \item The term $S(\Yvec,\Q)$ is a so-called ``{\bf strict proper scoring rule}'', characterized by $S(\P,\Q) \ge S(\P,\P)$, with equality iff $\P = \Q$.
 This is a direct translation of (A) applied to $D(\P,\Q) = S(\P,\Q) - S(\P,\P)$. \item The term $H(\P)$ is an ``{\bf entropy}'' as it is a strictly concave functional of~$\P$.
 Its upper tangent at tangent point $\Q$ is $\P \mapsto S(\P,\Q)$ due to~(A).
-Also, (A) excludes tangent points other than $\Q$, hence renders $H(\P)$ strictly concave. \end{itemize} Strict proper scoring rules $S(y,\Q)$ generalize negative log-likelihoods.
-For insightful background on proper scoring rules, see Gneiting and Raftery (2007) (but note two reversals of conventions: their $S(\Q,\P)$ corresponds to our $-S(\P,\Q)$).
+Also, (A) excludes tangent points other than $\Q$, hence renders $H(\P)$ strictly concave. \end{itemize} Strict proper scoring rules $S(\yvec,\Q)$ generalize negative log-likelihoods.